icobg/ROCm-v6/README.md

 Follow the build order.

 >[!NOTE]
-> Don't use virtual environment when compile the rocBLAS
 >
 > The compilation process usual take 3 days if you will compile composable kernel package
 > if not, one day and half if no errors.